sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Grouping and aggregation help summarize large datasets efficiently.
 With **Pandas groupby**, we can analyze patterns across categories — for example, finding average sales per region or total revenue per product.
 These techniques are powerful for **data summarization and reporting**.

+## 🧩 Day 29 - Data Merging and Joining in Pandas

+### 🔹 Topics Covered
+- Combining DataFrames using `merge()`
+- Types of joins: inner, left, right, outer
+- Matching data on key columns
+- Handling unmatched records with NaN
+- Practical uses in data integration

+### 🧠 Summary
+Data merging and joining help combine related datasets efficiently.
+Using **Pandas merge**, we can bring together sales, customer, or product data based on common keys like IDs.
+Mastering joins is crucial for **data integration and relational data analysis**.